Global Seminar Series

 Launched in May 2020, the Global Seminar Series aims to provide an opportunity for high school girls globally to connect, learn, and collaborate as they address relevant pressing global issues.
 The Global Seminar Series prepares students to become informed and empowered to take action by exploring one global issue through an interdisciplinary lens, interacting with experts in various professions, and participating in collaborative group projects.

-Our past Global Seminar Series focused on:
+Our past Global Seminar Series:

-- The Pandemic: A Call to Action (May, 2020)
+- The Pandemic: A Call to Action (Spring 2020)

 - Social Media 360: The Unsung Hero or the Insidious Villain?
-(February, 2021)
+(Winter 2021)

 - Global Political Polarization – The Hidden Pandemic (Fall, 2021)

 - The Climate Crisis: From Acknowledgement to Activism (Spring, 2022)

 - Women’s Health and Reproductive Rights: Advancing the Global Conversation Among Youth (Fall 2022)

 Join us for Global Seminar Series #8

 The Economics of Being Female: The Wealth Gap, The Wage Gap, and What To Do About It

 April 29, May 13, and May 20, 2023